laurent387/gmao-vgp-pw/README.md

-# Welcome to your Rork app
+# GMAO VGP App

 ## Project info

-This is a native cross-platform mobile app created with [Rork](https://rork.com)
+This is a native cross-platform mobile app.

 **Platform**: Native iOS & Android app, exportable to web **Framework**: Expo Router + React Native

-## How can I edit this code?
+## How to work locally

-There are several ways of editing your native mobile application.

-### **Use Rork**

-Simply visit [rork.com](https://rork.com) and prompt to build your app with AI.

-Changes made via Rork will be committed automatically to this GitHub repo.

-Whenever you make a change in your local code editor and push it to GitHub, it will be also reflected in Rork.

-### **Use your preferred code editor**

 If you want to work locally using your own code editor, you can clone this repo and push changes.
-Pushed changes will also be reflected in Rork.

-If you are new to coding and unsure which editor to use, we recommend Cursor.
-If you're familiar with terminals, try Claude Code.

 The only requirement is having Node.js & Bun installed - [install Node.js with nvm](https://github.com/nvm-sh/nvm) and [install Bun](https://bun.sh/docs/installation)